Taylor Ruck: 2019 season

-2020 Summer Olympics
+2020–21 seasons

 Ruck took a year off from Stanford to train in Toronto with the Canadian national team under Ben Titley in anticipation of the 2020 Summer Olympics in Tokyo.
 Around this time, she began to suffer from a number of injuries and mental health struggles with depression and eating disorder.
 The effects of these were aggravated by the onset of the COVID-19 pandemic, which resulted in the Olympics being delayed by a full year, as well as the city of Toronto being largely locked down, leading to greatly increased isolation.
 She subsequently began taking online courses at Stanford, which she considered to help.
 Her coach Titley would later say she had had "a really tough couple of years" and praised her resilience.

 As a result of these challenges, Ruck performances going into the 2021 season were noticeably below her personal bests set in 2018 and 2019.
 While she was pre-selected for the 100 m freestyle event at the Olympics based on her 2019 World Championships result, she would subsequently drop out of this event, with her space being taken by Kayla Sanchez, who had finished second at the Canadian Olympic trials, where Ruck had finished fifth.
 She also qualified to compete in the backstroke events, and was named to the Canadian relay teams.